Bougakov/Micromake-D1-3D-printer/calibrating.md

 The calculator will suggest you ten points to probe on the print bed and will ask you to fill the distance between the glass and the print nozzle.
 For example, points like `X: 64.95;	Y37.50`.

-I found it boring to move the head to each of those ten points using just LCD screen menu.
-I copied the list of suggested coordinates in Notepad and made a list of G-codes:
+I found it boring to move the head to each of those ten points using just LCD screen menu and a dial.
+I copied the list of suggested coordinates to Windows Notepad and made a list of G-codes:

 ~~~~
 G28